Frequently Asked Questions (FAQ)

 7. What if someone claims copyright on your videos?

 We respect copyright laws and promptly act on any valid DMCA takedown requests.
-Please contact us at investorate@gmail.com if you believe your rights are affected.
+We treat all claims seriously.
+Please review our DMCA Policy and contact us directly at investorate@gmail.com if you believe your rights are affected.

 8. How long does the colorization process take?

-Depending on video length and cloud processing resources, colorization and enhancement may take from a few hours to a couple of days.
+The time varies significantly.
+Depending on the video length, film condition, and current cloud processing resources, colorization and enhancement may take from a few hours for shorts to a couple of days for features.

 9. Why colorize old movies?

-Colorization helps modern audiences connect better with historical content, making it more engaging and accessible while preserving cultural heritage.
+Colorization helps modern audiences connect better with historical content, making it more engaging and accessible.
+Our mission is to preserve cultural heritage by providing a fresh viewing experience for timeless classics.

 10. How accurate are the colors?

-AI models predict colors based on context and training data, but they are not 100% historically accurate.
-The goal is to create visually pleasing, plausible colorizations rather than perfect historical reproduction.
+AI models predict colors based on context and extensive training data, but they are not guaranteed to be 100% historically accurate.
+Our goal is to create visually pleasing, plausible colorizations that enhance the viewing experience, rather than perfect historical reproductions.